akavi/Macaronic/README.md

 Well, finally there's an answer.
 Macaronic's aim is to provide you with runtime access to a mutable AST.
 Because flexible syntax can always be flexibiler

-(NB: Only *very* basic functionality implemented.
-Lots of things (`if` statements, for example) aren't working yet, so, uh, bear with me)
+(NB: Only basic functionality implemented.
+Lots of things (exceptions, for example) aren't working yet, so, uh, bear with me)

 ## An example